Kaimunchi/CS-coursework-samples/README.md

 This course is a theory course with some programming in the Prolog language.

 + [String Processing/FA Project](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS291/string_processing_fa) - A project I designed and led where students develop a regular expression for a string validation task, find an FA for that regular expression, and implement that FA in Prolog.

+## CS 310 - Data Structures and Algorithms [Spring 2019]
+> A continuation of the study of abstract data types and their implementations in a high-level language.
+Topics include lists, trees, priority queues, and graphs as well as efficient searching and sorting algorithms.

+This course is taught in the C++ language.

++ [RNA Folding/Hash Functions](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS310/rna_and_hash) - An assignment detailing RNA Folding via Dynamic Programming and Hashing.
++ [Backtracking](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS310/backtracking) - An assignment to solve the nqueens problem.
++ [Branch and Bound](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS310/branch_and_bound) - An assignment to solve the job assignment problem via Branch and Bound.

+## CS 330 - Computer Architecture and Organization
+> An introduction to the levels of hardware and software in a computer system.
+Topics include digital logic, addressing, primary and secondary storage, microcode, interrupts, and alternate architectures.

+This course is taught in the MIPS Assembly language.

++ [Project 1](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS330/project_1) - Implements a selection sort in MIPS
++ [Project 2](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS330/project_1) - Implements recursively defined multiplication and exponentiation in MIPS